fbpx

 Does Alcohol Impact Your Thyroid Health?

 For most people, there is nothing wrong with enjoying alcohol in moderation.
 However, for some, even moderate consumption could lead to impairment or health issues such as an increased risk of thyroid cancer.
-Let’s take a closer look at the differences between moderate and excessive consumption, what alcohol can do to your thyroid and what to do if you need help overcoming an alcohol use disorder.
+Let’s take a closer look at the differences between moderate and excessive consumption, the effects of alcohol on your thyroid gland and what to do if you need help overcoming an alcohol use disorder.

 What Does Moderate Consumption Look Like?

-Generally speaking, moderate consumption is one drink a day or less for women and two drinks a day or less for men.
+Generally speaking, moderate alcohol consumption is one drink a day or less for women and two drinks a day or less for men.
 This may also be articulated at seven drinks or less per week for women and 14 drinks or less for men a week.
 However, it is important to note that consuming more than three or four beverages in a single setting is considered binge drinking.
-This type of behavior can be extremely dangerous and may be a sign of a possible alcohol use disorder even if those three or four drinks are all you have in a given week.
+This type of behavior can be extremely dangerous and may be a sign of possible alcohol abuse if those three or four drinks are all you have in a given week.

 It’s also important to note that even a single drink can lead to significant impairment regardless of your gender.
 This may be true if you are an inexperienced drinker, take certain types of medications that don’t mix well with alcohol or drink on an empty stomach.